It’s been a busy few months of regattas culminating with Melbourne Head, Head of the Yarra and Carrum Regatta just last weekend.

 A major part of the AGM is to elect a new Committee and saying farewell to any departing members from the Committee.

-The new committee for the 2018-19 season consists of:
+The Committee for the 2019-20 season (the 157th RRC Committee) consists of:

 President – Jon Roberts